imlele/Stacks/README.md

 ## AI Solver

-Alright, let's provide a more concise summary focused strictly on the AI solver's logic:

----

-**AI STACK Solver Summary**

 1. **Objective**: The AI aims to determine the optimal move at each step to maximize the `purity` of the game's stacks.

 2. **Best Move Selection**: